lindaktong/Sensehat/README.md

 # Sensehat
-Sensehat Demos and Basic Programs
+Sensehat demos and basic programs for Jay Pritzker Academy Summer Session, 2019

 Contained in this repository are 13 simple programs to demonstrate various functions on the Sensehat!